-San Francisco’s got it all for the holidays: ice skating, candy decorations, Victorian era villages, Nutcracker teas, and even light peeping aboard a trolley car!
-Check out our favorite holiday attractions in the City.
+San Francisco’s got it all for the holidays: ice skating, candy decorations, Victorian-era villages, Nutcracker teas, and even light peeping aboard a trolley car!
+Check out our favorite holiday events in San Francisco.
+Updated for 2018!

 Union Square is the center of San Francisco’s classic holiday scene.
-An elegant outdoor plaza with upscale stores like Macy’s, Saks Fifth Avenue, and Neiman Marcus around its perimeter, Union Square is transformed into a holiday wonderland this time of year.
+An elegant outdoor plaza rimmed by upscale stores like Macy’s, Saks Fifth Avenue, and Neiman Marcus, Union Square transforms into a holiday wonderland.
 Never fear, there’s more than retail therapy to enjoy!
-Here’s a rundown of sights and experiences that are not to be missed!
+Here’s a rundown of sights and experiences you shouldn’t miss.

 Situated right in the center of the square, the Safeway Holiday Ice Rink is a perfect blend of winter fun and holiday magic.
-Located at the base of the 83-foot tall Macy’s Christmas tree, there’s nothing like the sight of 1,500 ornaments and 33,000 LED lights twinkling nearby as you take a spin with your brood on those blades.
-The ice rink is open daily until January 16, 2017.
-Ticket prices are $18 for adults and $13 for children 8 and under.
-Prices include skate rentals.
+Located at the base of the Macy’s Christmas tree, take a spin amid the twinkle of 33,000 twinkling LED lights.
+The ice rink is open daily November 7, 2018 until January 21, 2019.

-Because sugary sights can tickle the sweet tooth, the hotel will open the St. Francis Sweet Boutique in the Landmark Lobby from 11AM-4:30PM during weekends.
-A variety of freshly-baked decorative cookies, orange-scented shortbread, gingerbread men, holiday Parisian macarons, and rice crispy treats will be available for purchase.
+The hotel’s popular St. Francis Sweet Boutique in the Landmark Lobby from 11AM-4:00PM during weekends from November 24-December 22.
+A variety of freshly-baked decorative cookies, orange-scented shortbread, gingerbread men, and holiday Parisian macarons will be available for purchase.

 Macy’s has made a holiday tradition out of turning its store windows in an adoption center for dogs and cats in need of loving families.
 This effort has helped find homes for over 8,800 animals and raise nearly $400,000 for the San Francisco SPCA.
-You’ll be hard pressed to walk by these colorful windows and resist the temptation to take one of these sweet animals home with you!
+It’s not easy to walk by these colorful windows and resist the temptation to take one of these sweet animals home with you!
 Kittens are playing amid specially constructed sets and puppies are looking in bewilderment at all of the human faces pressed up against the exterior of the store windows.
 They are just too cute to walk away from.

 Look for the best prices on Family Friendly Hotels in San Francisco